WARNING! |

 Parasites of the extinct Rocky

 Leeches prefer shallow, slow moving, warm water with lots of detritus.
 Some are scavengers, some hunt small animals, and others suck blood.
 Sizes range from a few inches to almost two feet!
 Some species of leeches, or Hirudinea, include helobdellas, erpobdellas, macrobdellas, and haemopsis.
 Colors and sizes range but all are flat and segmented.
-If your pond develops an overabundance of fish or people-sucking leeches, you can place a piece of raw beef or other bloody meat in the pond on a string.
+If your pond develops an overabundance of fish or people-sucking leeches, you can place a piece of raw beef or other bloody meat in the pond on a string or in a mesh bag.
 Remove later, and it should now be covered in leeches.

 Leeches may also show up in aquariums (most often included with blackworms) but are most often harmless scavengers.
 There is no need to eradicate them if they are not harming the fish.
 If they are to be removed, it is better to do it with bait than chemicals which can harm other animals and plants in the tank.